wp-plugins/a-better-planet/readme.txt

 == Description ==

 A Better Planet is a widget for your dashboard which will show up to date news, tutorials and resources from over 30 contributing sites.
-For more information about the project and to submit your site, visit the official site: http://abetterplanetwp.com
+For more information about the project visit the official site: http://abetterplanetwp.com

-You may also follow the feed via RSS : http://abetterplanetwp.com/masterfeed And on Twitter : https://twitter.com/abetterplanetwp
+You may also follow the feed via RSS : http://abetterplanetwp.com/masterfeed

+And on Twitter : https://twitter.com/abetterplanetwp

+If you would like to submit your site, please do so at WPlift http://wplift.com/contact

 Thanks to WPtips for the code for the widget : http://wpti.ps/functions/make-latest-news-dashboard-widget